768gareth/fishing-overhaul/README.md

-# NPC Shops Expanded
+# Fishing Overhaul
-A basic mod for Necesse that modifies NPC shops to add and remove items for a better user experience.
+A mod for Necesse that adds new content related to fishing, including new items and expeditions.